NethermindEth/Forta-Agents/anomalous-tx-value/README.md

 ## Description

-This agent detects transactions with anomalous Transaction Value (i.e. value greater than the `TX_VALUE_THRESHOLD`).
+This bot detects transactions with anomalous transaction value (i.e. value greater a threshold).

 The thresholds can be set inside `src/agent.config.ts` file.